zzzprojects/docs/entityframework.net/pages/TBD/documentations/connection-string.md

 Typically an Entity Framework application uses a class derived from DbContext.

- - This derived class will call one of the constructors on the base DbContext class to connect to a database, and that is, how a connection string is found/used.
+ - This derived class will call one of the constructors on the base DbContext class to connect to a database, and that is how a connection string is found/used.
  -  It creates a connection string for the database using either SQL Express or LocalDB.
 If both are installed, SQL Express will be used.

 ## By Convention